HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/storage/set-hpovsanmanager.md

 $task = Get-HPOVSanManager bna.domain.com -ApplianceConnection hpov.domain.com | Set-HPOVSanManager -hostname bna.newdomain.com | Wait-HPOVTaskComplete
 ```

-Get the SAN Manager using `Get-HPOVSanManager`, and pipling the resource in order to update the hostname value.
+Get the SAN Manager using Get-HPOVSanManager, and pipling the resource in order to update the hostname value.

 ###  Example 2